-Mariatu, the Ebola orphan caring for her younger brothers at 15
+Mariatu - The Ebola orphan caring for her younger brothers at 15 years old

-At 15, she lost both her parents to Ebola and took on the responsibility of caring for her two younger brothers, just 12 and nine years old.
+At 15 years old, Mariatu lost both her parents to Ebola and took on the responsibility of caring for her two younger brothers - just 12 and nine years old.
 In one year, her life has turned upside down.

-"I do petty trading to try and support both my brothers through school but it is very hard to raise the money for fees, books and uniforms.
-I want to be somebody, I want to finish school..
+"I trade small household items to try and support both my brothers through school, but it is very hard to raise the money for fees, books and uniforms.
+I want to be somebody; I want to finish school.
 I also really want my brothers to finish education and get well paid jobs.
-I get on very well with both my brothers, we look after each other”.
+I get on very well with both my brothers; we look after each other”.

 Aadi's school building was destroyed during the 2015 Nepal earthquakes.
 It became unsafe to teach in and was at risk from landslides.